-Statistics from the Ministry of Justice have recently been obtained relating to statutory nuisance prosecutions.
-Some of the figures stand out, particularly in relation to the use of s.82 of the Environmental Protection Act 1990.
+Statistics from the Ministry of Justice were previously obtained by noisenuisance.org relating to statutory nuisance prosecutions.
+Some of the figures stood out, particularly in relation to the use of s.82 of the Environmental Protection Act 1990.
 (Section 82 provides for persons aggrieved by a nuisance to apply for a noise abatement order directly to a magistrate’s court).

 Over the period from 2000-2010 the number proceeded against by the local authority for contravening an abatement notice under s.80 of the Environmental Protection Act 1990 remained fairly constant at around 800 per annum.
 In those cases the conviction rate (i.e. those found guilty) was consistently around the 75% mark.

 Unlike s.80 (local authority action) the number proceeded against for contravention of an order made under s.82 (persons aggrieved) has fallen steadily over the last decade.
 In 2000 nearly 600 were proceeded against in the courts.
 By the year 2010 this figure had dropped below 100.
 In addition, the conviction rates for offences under s.82 were considerably lower than for s.80; being consistently under 20% (and reaching as low as 4%).

 The chance of success with s.82 might therefore be seen the most obvious explanation for why its use has declined over the years since its introduction.
 However, the provision’s apparent lack of attraction to aggrieved persons might also be influenced by a number of other contributing factors, including:

 - The person aggrieved not being familiar with the process of following strict legal procedures (such as the service of documents).

 - The person aggrieved not being comfortable representing themselves in court they may find the costs of instructing a solicitor are prohibitive.